undoLogic/setupCase-boilerplate/launchPad/README.md

 # Launch
-Launch allows to efficiently uploads your project to testing, staging and LIVE servers.
-Our technology uses SSH to negotiate the files upload and does not require any extra libraries.
+Launch allows to efficiently uploads your GITHUB projects to testing, staging and LIVE servers.
+Our technology uses basic SSH commands to prepare the source files and does not require extra libraries.

-- Run a local script
+- Run the local script ./1_run.sh
 - Launch will logon to your target server (your SSH passphrase adds extra security)
 - All the source files from your GitHub account will be exported to the testing and/or staging locations
+- You must create a Personal Access Token (in github).
+This file is NOT stored in your sourcFiles instead it is saved to a PHP.ini file on your server
 - This allows you to test and verify all the changes before going LIVE
 - After you are satisfied all changes and database changes have been completed you can 'PushLIVE' - which copies all the files to the LIVE location on your target server
-- You first need to adjust your 'launch/settings.json' file to match your target server
+- You first need to adjust your 'launch/settings.json' file to match your target servers

 ### Testing Server
 This is an optional server designed to be a URL which you can test that does NOT share the database with the live production server